-Getting inspiration for new design ideas can be frustrating, I know.
-Sometimes you want to check out some best practices from most famous ux designers, get amazed and look at your product designer and wonder if your UX will ever be such good (-yes, I’m looking at you Alican! 👀).
+Getting inspiried for new design ideas can be frustrating, no doubt.
+Sometimes you want to check out some best practices from most famous ux designers, get amazed and look at your product designer and wonder whether your UX will ever be such good (-yes, I’m looking at you Alican! 👀).

 Furthermore, we’ll regularly update the list so feel free to make suggestions via my Linkedin and bookmark this link to see the new additions.

 (-just kidding, Alican is an awesome designer!
 I’m sure he’ll make into the list in 2020 🤜🤛)

 A Short List of Top UX Designers to Follow in 2019